Rufus Mallory: Congress

 A year later, Mallory's fame led him to win election as Oregon's representative in the United States House of Representatives.
 Mallory defeated his opponent James D. Fay by 600 votes.
 His term in Congress coincided with the impeachment of Andrew Johnson.
 Mallory, a Republican, voted against the first failed attempt at impeachment in the fall of 1867, but in the second attempt in February 1868, gave an impassioned speech on the House floor, and voted with his party to impeach the President.
 He would serve one term, from March 4, 1867, to March 3, 1869, and did not seek re-election in 1868.
+Mallory was one of four House Republicans to oppose the final version of the Fifteenth Amendment to the United States Constitution; he was absent from the vote on its initial version.

 Later years

 After serving in Congress, Mallory resumed his Salem law practice.
 In 1872, he was again elected to the Oregon House of Representatives from Marion County, and served as Speaker of the House.
 After one two-year term, he was appointed as United States district attorney in 1874 and served until 1882.
 He was then appointed as a special agent of the Treasury Department in Singapore, British Malaya, and after completing the necessary business, continued around the world in 78 days to Portland, where he resumed his law practice.
 Mallory joined the firm of Dolph, Bellinger, Mallory & Simon in November 1883.

 In 1887, Mallory was one of the incorporators of the Willamette Bridge Railway Company.
 The first Morrison Street Bridge was completed in April 1887 and Mallory's company operated a steam-powered streetcar across the bridge, expanding into the Sunnyside neighborhood in 1888 and then to Mt.
 Tabor in 1889.
 In 1890, he became one of the founding members of the Oregon Bar Association.